SAP CRM Action Profile: Complete Tutorial

 SAP CRM Action Profile

-This figure gives roadmap for Action configuration in SAP CRM
+This figure shows the roadmap for Action configuration in SAP CRM.

 SAP CRM Action Profile